 From there, you’ll stop at the small fishing hamlet of Arnarstapi to see its adorable houses and dramatic coastal view before you visit the black pebble beach of Djúpalónssandur.
-To get to the beach, you’ll have to walk through a beautiful, natural maze of lava rock formation.
+To get to the beach, you’ll have to walk through a beautiful, natural maze of lava rock formations.

-Fans of the HBO series Game of Thrones might recognise your next stop, the arrowhead-shaped mountain Kirkjufell which can be found ‘North of the Wall’ in the show.
+Fans of the HBO series Game of Thrones might recognize your next stop, the arrowhead-shaped mountain Kirkjufell which can be found ‘North of the Wall’ in the show.
 The beautiful mountain and nearby waterfall is the perfect spot to capture amazing photos of the stunning Icelandic nature.

-You’ll make a few more stops along the route where you’ll see just how diverse the Icelandic nature can be, before returning to your accommodations in Reykjavík in the evening.
+You’ll make a few more stops along the route where you’ll see just how diverse the Icelandic nature can be before returning to your accommodations in Reykjavík in the evening.

-En route to the glacier, you’ll stop at the beautiful Seljalandsfoss waterfall which is fed by the infamous Eyjafjallajökull volcano glacier.
+En route to the glacier, you’ll stop at the beautiful Seljalandsfoss waterfall, which is fed by the infamous Eyjafjallajökull volcano glacier.
 The cascade falls over a concave cliff, and so you can follow a little path that leads you behind the falling springwater.